vladyslav-pyrch/Ultimate-Slovak-Conjugation/Manual.md

 ![past conditional.png](static%2Fimages%2Fpast%20conditional.png)

-This card is prompting for *boli by ste robili*.
+This card is prompting for *bolo by robilo*.

 **10. Imperative**<br>
 Cards in present tense have: